-We envision a world where all young people have access to participatory, interest-driven learning that connects to educational, civic and career opportunities.
+We envision a world where the diverse interests, culture, and assets of young people connect and power education, civic and career opportunities.

-The Connected Learning Alliance was launched by the Digital Media and Learning Research Hub of the University of California Humanities Research Institute with support from the John D. and Catherine T. MacArthur Foundation’s Digital Media and Learning initiative.
-The Connected Learning Lab at UC Irvine is its current steward.
+The Connected Learning Alliance is a network of partners around the world, stewarded by the Connected Learning Lab at UC Irvine and powered by the team at the independent nonprofit Connected Camps.
+The CLA was originally launched by the Digital Media and Learning Research Hub of the University of California Humanities Research Institute, with support from the John D. and Catherine T. MacArthur Foundation’s Digital Media and Learning initiative.

-The Connected Learning Alliance supports the expansion and influence of a network of educators, experts and youth-serving organizations mobilizing new technology in the service of equity, access and opportunity for all young people.
-Reach out, if you are part of an organization or project that would like to partner with the Connected Learning Alliance and support this mission.Join our network
+The Connected Learning Alliance supports the expansion and influence of a network of educators, experts and youth-serving organizations mobilizing new technology in the service of equity, access and opportunity.Join our network

 - Civic Paths Group